 2007 Best Presentation Award in the 13th General Meeting of EWM, University of Cambridge

-2005-2009 Several research scholarships and travel grants from Finnish foundations during
+2005-2017 Five Academy of Finland project grants and several research scholarships and travel grants from Finnish foundations

 - Applications of algebraic number theory to wireless communications and physical layer security